Modern Energy Cooking Services Invests in Three African Companies to Accelerate Clean, Affordable Cooking

 Another important factor is that e-cooking technologies today are mature and ready to scale.
 Over the last few years, these appliances have become extremely efficient.

 And current events are underscoring just how important the transition to efficient, electric cooking appliances is.
-The geopolitical tensions in the Middle East are exposing the fragility of energy fuel supply, as leaders across many regions fear that gas shortages may affect people’s ability to cook.
+The geopolitical tensions in the Middle East are exposing the fragile nature of our energy fuel supply and leaders across many regions fear that gas shortages may affect people’s ability to cook.

-As a result, we’re seeing a dramatic surge in induction cooktop sales.
+As a result, we’re seeing a huge spike in induction cooktop sales.
 For example, last week Amazon India recorded a 20-fold increase in demand within 24 hours compared to a normal day.

 This current moment is a powerful reminder that the transition to electric cooking is about far more than climate alone—it’s also about resilience and energy security—and the time to leverage these benefits is now.